WorksAbout

 Why is there segments of Japanese on your portfolio?

-I am heavily influenced by Japanese graphic design and am in the process of learning to read and write Japanese.
+I’m heavily influenced by Japanese graphic design and currently learning the language.

 ( BACK TO TOP )